winhacks/2022-bot/README.md

 #### Verify
  - `target_sheet`: the ID of the spreadsheet to use for verification.
 It will need to be shared with the service worker account.
 You can find the ID in the sheet URL: `https://docs.google.com/spreadsheets/d/**SHEET_ID_HERE**/edit`.
+ - `email_column`: the column in the `target_sheet` that contains emails to verify users against.
+Must be a single letter.
+ - `verified_role_name`: the display name of the role to give verified users.